-On behalf of the Board of Directors of Global Medical REIT Inc., a Maryland corporation, I cordially invite you to attend our annual meeting of stockholders on May 26, 2021 at 10:00 a.m.
+On behalf of the Board of Directors of Global Medical REIT Inc., a Maryland corporation, I cordially invite you to attend our annual meeting of stockholders on May 15, 2024, at 10:00 a.m.
 (ET), to be held virtually, by remote communication.
-To attend the meeting, you must register at <a href="https://viewproxy.com/gmre/2021/https://viewproxy.com/gmr
+To attend the meeting, you must register at https://viewproxy.com/gmre/2024/httype.asp by 11:59 p.m.
+(ET) on May 13, 2024.

-We are using a virtual format due to the ongoing COVID-19 pandemic.
-A virtual Annual Meeting makes it possible for stockholders to attend the Annual Meeting without risking transmission of COVID-19 or violating local rules regarding in-person gatherings.
 We believe that the online tools we have selected will facilitate stockholder communication, allowing stockholders to communicate with us in advance of, and during, the Annual Meeting.
 During the live Q&A session of the Annual Meeting, we may answer questions as they come in and address those asked in advance, to the extent relevant to the business of the Annual Meeting, as time permits.

-Both stockholders of record and street name stockholders will be able to attend the Annual Meeting via live audio webcast, submit their questions during the meeting and vote their shares electronically at the Annual Meeting.
+Both stockholders of record and street name stockholders will be able to attend the Annual Meeting via live audio webcast, submit their questions during the meeting, and vote their shares electronically at the Annual Meeting.